nehaaggarwal241992/KIRO/START_HERE.md

 2. Click your service → Settings
 3. Click "Clear build cache"
 4. Click "Manual Deploy" → "Clear build cache & deploy"
+5. Wait 5-10 minutes - database will auto-initialize!

 **Option B: Fresh Start**
 - Delete the service and create a new one